logo

 Complex and long sentences in TOEFL reading passages typically contain multiple ideas, advanced vocabulary, and sophisticated grammatical structures.

-Mastering these reading sentences can help you score better on the TOEFL reading section.
-So, let's explore how to read complex & long sentences in TOEFL Reading section with these effective strategies that will help you navigate such sentences with confidence.
+Mastering these reading sentences can help you score better on the TOEFL Reading iBT section.
+So, let's explore how to read complex and long sentences in TOEFL Reading section with these effective strategies that will help you navigate such sentences with confidence.

 TOEFL Reading Tips: How to Read Complex & Long Sentences